-- 1. In the AM admin UI, select Realms > realm name > Applications > Agents > Java > agent name > Global > Audit. - 2.
-In Audit Access Types, select the type of messages to log.
-For example, select LOG_ALL to log access allowed and access denied events. - 3.
-In Audit Log Location, select whether to write the audit logs locally to the agent installation (LOCAL), remotely to AM (REMOTE), or to both places (ALL).
-For example, keep REMOTE to log audit events to the AM instances. - 4.
-To log audit messages locally, enable Enable Local Audit Log Rotation to rotate the audit log files when they reach a maximum size. - 5.
-If you enabled Enable Local Audit Log Rotation, specify the maximum size of the audit log files in Local Audit Log Rotation Size.
+In the AM admin UI, access the audit configuration at Realms > realm name > Applications > Agents > Java > agent name > Global > Audit.
+Use the following properties to configure auditing:

+- Audit Access Types: Select the type of messages to log.
+For example, select LOG\ALL to log access allowed and access denied events. - Audit Log Location: Select whether to write the audit logs locally to the agent installation (LOCAL), remotely to AM (REMOTE), or to both places (ALL).
+For example, keep REMOTE to log audit events to the AM instances. - Enable Local Audit Log Rotation: Select whether to rotate the audit logs when they reach a maximum size. - Local Audit Log Rotation Size: Specify the maximum size of logs before rotation.